AmirMaharjan00007/cybersecurity-notes/README.md

 ## Current Focus and Goals

-- Accepted for Master of Information Technology at University of Waikato, New Zealand — commencing February 2027
+- Applying for Masters in Information Technology with specialization focused on Cybersecurity and Networking
 - Expanding practical cybersecurity skills through independent study
 - Applying cybersecurity knowledge to real small business environment
-- Planning to complete CompTIA Security+ certification
+- Planning to complete, Google Cybersecurity, CompTIA Security+, and Blue Team Labs Level 1 certification

 ---